dotnet/docs-maui/docs/data-cloud/push-notifications.md

 > [!IMPORTANT]
 > The iOS simulator supports remote notifications in iOS 16+ when running in macOS 13+ on Mac computers with Apple silicon or T2 processors.
 If you don't meet these hardware requirements you'll require an active Apple developer account and a physical device.

-To follow this tutorial you'll benefit from having familiarity with:
+To follow this tutorial you should have familiarity with:

 - [Apple Developer Portal](https://developer.apple.com)
 - [ASP.NET Core](/aspnet/core/introduction-to-aspnet-core) and [web APIs](/aspnet/core/web-api)